Evans leads No. 5 Louisville to 85-67 win over UT Martin

 UT Martin travels to Birmingham on Tuesday to play Samford.

-Louisville opens Atlantic Coast Conference play Wednesday, travelling to Duke.
+Louisville opens conference play on Wednesday, traveling to Duke.